-Intoduction 5 The transitional phase of the crisis: The era of riots 12 The second phase of restructuring 14 France: Radical or not, it is still trade-unionism 21 In what follows we cite comments by some comrades on the French movement.
-These comments were found in the website dndf.org: 25 Middle East and Maghreb: Repression and exploitation, the two matches that lit the fire of the 'popular up- rising' 27 Bread, water and oust Ben-Ali 30 ANNEX: On the "second phase of restructuring" 37 production will be revolution as communisation.
-This problematic opens the road for an issue that is still more difficult and more important, that of the concept of conjuncture, which we intend to discuss in the near future.
+Intoduction The transitional phase of the crisis: The era of riots .
+12 The second phase of restructuring 14 France: Radical or not, it is still trade-unionism 21 In what follows we cite comments by some com- rades on the French movement.
+These com- ments were found in the website dndf.org: 25 Middle East and Maghreb: Repression and exploita- tion, the two matches that lit the fire of the 'popular uprising' 27 Bread, water and oust Ben-Ali 30 ANNEX: On the "second phase of restructuring" 38 work of a global competition that in neoliberalism translates, to a large degree, in competition for the lowest price of labour power.